 From an implementation standpoint, micro-transactions are difficult because in their simplest form, each article would require its own transaction.
 This is impractical because of payment fees.
 Every transaction has a cost - fees, processing, back and forth with financial institutions, risk etc., so doing a transaction per read has never made sense.
-So, another method is needed, typically bulk transactions.
+Another method is needed: bulk transactions.
 But how do you do that?
 Per publication?
 It could work, but that means every publication would need to roll out its own.
-And that leads to unpredictable revenue - subscriptions provide “reliable” recurring revenue, ideally with minimal churn.
+And that leads to unpredictable revenue.
+Subscriptions are preferable because they provides “reliable” recurring revenue, ideally with minimal churn.
 Hence we have the freemium model, or trial period, for most subscriptions.
+As a result of this widespread desire for subscriptions, readers are beset with subscription fatigue.
+Will we read this publication enough to justify it?
+What about that new article everybody is reading from a different publication?
+Do I subscribe to that too?
+So while it might make sense from the publications’ perspective to lean on subscriptions, it’s not being well received and there’s a real desire for alternatives.

 From a UX perspective (readers being greeted with paywall), it's a critical point of friction - it begs the question, “is this article going to be worth it?”
 More often than not, especially with the overhead in handling that small transaction, the reader will either sigh and walk away, or scour the Internet for another way to read the article.
 And with AI in the mix, if they're just looking for information, they'll likely go that route.
 If they're familiar with the writer or publication and know what they're paying for, they may persist.